kuro-shiv/Automation/Cypress/README.md

-# 🌳 Cypress Test Automation Framework
+# 🌳 Cypress Test Automation Framework - Learning & Practice

+**Personal Learning Project:** I'm learning and practicing end-to-end testing using Cypress.
+This framework contains examples and best practices for modern web application testing with JavaScript.

+---

-A modern end-to-end testing framework using Cypress for web application testing.
+A modern, educational end-to-end testing framework using Cypress for web application testing.

 ## 📋 Overview